szymonm/pwir-cuda-labs/lab1/README.md

 ### 2d Stencil (1 point)

 Write your solution to 2d Stencil problem using CUDA platform.
 In 2d version input `X` and output `Y` are matrices.
 Output matrix `Y` is defined as `Y(i, j)` = sum of elements of `X` with index `(k, l)` s.t. `i - D < k < i + D` and `j - D < l < j + D`.

+**Hints**
+1. CUDA example of matrix multiplication may be usefull as it uses 2d arrays.
+Alternatively, you can google for `cudaMallocPitch`.
+2. (*) Try to profile your solution with `nvprof` tool.
+You can read the [http://devblogs.nvidia.com/parallelforall/cuda-pro-tip-nvprof-your-handy-universal-gpu-profiler/](article) for a quick introduction.

 ## Additional information